theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/logging/server-logging.md

 Each log entry is assigned a log level.

 - **Errors** - error messages that are issued during the extraction process.
-- **Information** - status messages that do not result in an error.
+- **Information** - status messages that do not result in an extraction error.
 - **Warnings** - information about issues that do not result in an error.
 For example, authentication failures.
 - **Debug Details** - detailed information that helps finding the reason for occurred  errors.